 Tedman Torres (’04) is an officer in the U.S. Navy.
 He recently completed a tour as the electrical officer in the engineering department of the U.S.S.
 Preble and is now in the nuclear propulsion program.
 He was formerly a postdoctoral researcher at the H. Lee Moffitt Cancer Center & Research Institute in Tampa, FL.
 He earned his Ph.D. in biological physics at Arizona State University in 2009 with a dissertation on fluorescence correlation spectroscopy.

-David Turkington (’85) is the project coordinator for the National Center for Data Mining/Laboratory for Advanced Computing at the University of Illinois at Chicago, where he earned an MBA in 1996.
+David Turkington (’85) is now sermi-retired.
+He was formerly the project coordinator for the National Center for Data Mining/Laboratory for Advanced Computing at the University of Illinois at Chicago, where he earned an MBA in 1996.
 He has taught English in Japan and high school mathematics and physics as a Peace Corps Volunteer in Cameroon.

 Kris Tyson (’05) is a product development supervisor in 3M’s Optical Systems Division in St. Paul, MN, where he leads product development teams developing the next generation of LCD-based optical films for smartphones.
 He earned a master’s degree in management of technology at the University of Minnesota in 2012.